greenelab/deep-review/sections/02_intro.md

 biological questions.
 Deep learning is especially suited in leveraging the large amounts of data from high throughput omics studies.
 The development of deep learning techniques and complex network architectures allow researchers to answer fundamental biological questions with unprecedented accuracy.
+`TODO: revisit "unprecedented accuracy" once we set the overall tone`.
 One classic biological problem where machine learning has been extensively applied is the prediction of molecular targets.
 Recent advances using deep learning have shown higher accuracy in determining molecular targets.
 For